andrewshandy/Molecular_Properties_Prediction/README.md

-# Project implemented on the final stage of the Bootcamp organized by JetBrain and Higher School of Economics Saint-Petersburg
+# Project implemented on the final stage of the Bootcamp organized by JetBrains and Higher School of Economics Saint-Petersburg
 We predicted solubility of Molecules based on their SMILES represinations.
 Datasets were taken from here - http://moleculenet.ai/datasets-1

 As a baseline we used XGBoost